Summary:

 As a landlord, the complex rules of rental property tax deduction can often work in your favor.
 However, all your strategic hard work at tax time is meaningless if you sacrifice your profits to debilitating eviction proceedings.
 Help even the odds with tenant screening through SmartMove.

-Created for independent landlords with only occasional screening needs, SmartMove’s tenant background checks can help you save money by helping you make more confident leasing decisions––and the fee that you pay for screening might be tax deductible.
+Created for independent landlords with only occasional screening needs, SmartMove provides fast, online tenant background checks can help you save money by helping you make more confident leasing decisions.
+And, according to the National Association of Realtors, the fee that you pay for screening might be tax deductible.

 When it comes to your livelihood, you need to do your research and use information that can help you make informed choices.
-With every SmartMove screening package, you get a proprietary renter credit score, ResidentScore.
-A This sophisticated analysis of more than 500,000 actual resident records is 15% better than traditional credit scores at helping predict eviction risk.
-This is a clear advantage that may give you a leg up when evaluating applicants.
+With every SmartMove screening package, you even get a proprietary tenant credit score, ResidentScore.
+This sophisticated analysis helps predict future evictions risks 15% better than a general credit score alone.
+This is a clear advantage that can give you a leg up when evaluating applicants.

 Know your applicant.